kirjavascript/Flex2/README.md

 ### New Mapping

 The new mapping overlay can be toggled with <kbd>nm</kbd>.
-To add a new mapping piece, drag it from the new mapping overlay to where in the mapping area you want it to display and type <kbd>nm</kbd> again to dismiss the overlay.
+To add a new mapping piece, drag it from the new mapping overlay to where in the mapping area you want it to display and the overlay will autodismiss.

 ### Drawing Mode